rustic-rs/rustic/CONTRIBUTING.md

 # make backup (you never know, you know?)
 git branch my-awesome-feature-backup

-# rebase: put your commits on top of upstream's master
+# rebase: put your commits on top of upstream's main
-git rebase -m upstream/master
+git rebase -m upstream/main
 ```

 - If you want to fix an older commit of yours, or merge several commits into a